a woman and two children sitting at a kitchen table.

 As military personnel, moving can be a frequent part of our lives.
 A Personally Procured Move, or PPM move, can be an option for those looking for a little more control and flexibility over their move.
 In this article, we will cover everything you need to know about PPM moves, including weight allowances and tickets, PPM allowances and incentive pay, packing and moving tips, and more.
 Whether you’re a first-time mover or a seasoned veteran, this article will provide you with the information you need to make your next move as stress-free as possible.
 So, let’s dive in and uncover everything you need to know about PPM moves.

-A Personally Procured Move, or PPM move, is an option for military members to move their personal property on their own, rather than relying on the government to do it for them.
-It differs from other types of military moves, such as a government move or a DITY move, in that the member is responsible for procuring and paying for their own transportation.
+A PPM move is an option for military members to move their personal property on their own, rather than relying on the government to do it for them.
+It differs from other types of military moves, such as a government move or a Do-it-yourself (DITY) move, in that the member is responsible for procuring and paying for their own transportation.

 One of the main benefits of a PPM move is the flexibility it provides.
 Military members can choose their own moving company, set their own schedule, and have more control over the entire moving process.
 Additionally, PPM moves can often be more cost-effective than government moves, as members can use their PPM allowance to cover the cost of the move and potentially receive incentive pay for any money saved.